oyusti/api/README.md

         php artisan key: generate

--   In the terminal execute
+-   We will now create the tables and records in the database.
+In the terminal execute

         php artisan migrate --seed